Kanturk: Sport

 Kanturk GAA club has a hurling team and a football team, both men's and women's from underage to Intermediate level.
 The local pitch is located in Kilroe, just outside the town.
 Kanturk RFC is a rugby union club which is also located just outside the town, at Knocknacolan.
 Founded in 1927, the club played in the All-Ireland League for five years and now plays in the Munster Junior League.
 An eighteen-hole golf course is located on Mill Road, where milling used to take place.
 The local association football soccer pitch has facilities to accommodate a number of teams.
 Kanturk also has a cycling club with its own outdoor 250m velodrome, one of only three on the island of Ireland.

 Kanturk has a trout fishing club which maintains the rivers that flow through the town.
 From Newmarket, the Dalua river flows into the Allow (Freemount River) in the centre of the town.
 A further 2 km south of the town the river Brogeen flows into the Allow.
 The Allow joins the River Blackwater; known for its salmon fishing, a further 3 km downstream at Leaders Bridge on the N72 Mallow to Killarney road.
 The Kanturk Trout Anglers Association has been represented on the international stage on several occasions, with past members participating at the World Fly Fishing Championships.

 Transport

 By rail, Kanturk is served by the nearby Banteer railway station, which is 6 km from Kanturk.
 The town's one-time railway station opened on 1 April 1889, closed for passenger traffic on 27 January 1947 and finally closed altogether on 4 February 1963.

-Bus routes serving Kanturk include weekday services to Mallow, one of which continues to Cork.
-On Saturdays, there is a single bus service to Cork via Mallow.
-Kanturk is not served by bus on Sundays.
+Kanturk is served by Bus Éireann route 243 which runs from Newmarket to Cork via Kanturk and Mallow.

 Kanturk is 51 km from Kerry Airport and a little over 60 km from Cork Airport.